 You don’t want to arrive at destination unprepared, having to face issues that are ten times harder to solve abroad and could have been avoided with a more accurate strategy.

 There are 4 boxes I make sure to tick before taking off:

 - Schedule work in advance.
-Regardless of your job, organize beforehand your calendar of the meetings, missions, and errands you’ll be doing once you arrive at destination.
+Regardless of your job, organize beforehand your calendar of tasks, meetings, and errands you’ll need to be doing once you arrive at destination.